Compliance

 Initiatives for ensuring compliance with laws and regulations

-In the fiscal year ended December 2023 and based on the activities in the previous fiscal year, (revision of list of applicable laws and regulations and the procedures for the management of laws and regulations, confirmation of legal compliance status [four times a year]), TOK continued to confirm the legal compliance status (four times a year) while revising the list of applicable laws and regulations and the procedures for the management of laws and regulations.
+In the fiscal year ended December 2024 and based on the activities in the previous fiscal year, (revision of list of applicable laws and regulations and the procedures for the management of laws and regulations, confirmation of legal compliance status [four times a year]), TOK continued to confirm the legal compliance status (four times a year) while revising the list of applicable laws and regulations and the procedures for the management of laws and regulations.
 These changes led to the establishment of a continuous process for timely information collection on changing laws and incorporating the information into business practices.
 To ensure that employees better understand compliance, CSR training was implemented for all employees in Japan, through which the changing concepts of compliance were shared, and the importance of compliance was disseminated.

 Internal reporting system

 The company has an internal reporting system based on the Whistleblower Protection Act in order to identify and improve or prevent compliance risks in business activities at an early stage.
-A whistleblower may select one of three channels that respectively report to the Compliance Committee Secretariat (internal), the Standing Audit and Supervisory Committee Member (internal), and the legal advisor (external).
+A whistleblower may select one of three channels that respectively report to the Compliance Committee Secretariat (internal), the Standing Audit and Supervisory Committee Member (internal), and the law firm (external).
 Whistleblowing and consultation may be made by e-mail, by phone, in writing, in person, or by other means, and anonymous whistleblowing is acceptable.
-It is clearly stated that a whistleblower is protected from dismissal or any disadvantageous treatment because of whistleblowing unless it is conducted for an illegitimate purpose.
+It is clearly stated in company regulations that a whistleblower is protected from dismissal or any disadvantageous treatment because of whistleblowing unless it is conducted for an illegitimate purpose.
 Apart from the whistleblowing system, TOK has an outside counseling section that can be accessed anonymously to receive complaints concerning harassment.

 Related Material Issue